blbecker/bckr.me/site/content/posts/2025/homelab-2.5-ideas/index.md

 ## Networking

 For quite some time, my networking solution was entirely Ubiquiti UniFi gear.
 I'd originally really liked the UniFi equipment, but over time had soured on it.
 A mix of underpowered hardware, end of life software, and being much more comfortable with "enterprise" equipment caused me to look elsewhere when the time came to replace my USG 4.
 I replaced it with a [Mikrotik Router](https://mikrotik.com/product/ccr2004_16g_2splus)(a manufacturer whose products I'd come to like at work) and had been much happier with the results.
-Now that I'm moving, I'll complete the replacement and remove the remaining Uniquiti gear.
+Now that I'm moving, I'll complete the replacement and remove the remaining Ubiquiti gear.

 ### Replace switch